Alpharetta, GA 30005

-Currently, my experience and expertise is used to identify and address substance abuse problems in all clinical work; I work with individuals who present with substance abuse problems at all ends of the spectrum.
-In my practice, this involves working with clients following residential or in-patient treatment by preventing or treating relapses, as well as working with clients who may not see their use as a problem.
-My many years of clinical experience allow these sensitive problems to be addressed tactfully in sensible, practical ways.
+Currently, my substance abuse experience and background is used to identify and address related problems in all clinical work, working with substance abuse problems at all ends of the spectrum.
+My clinical experience allow these sensitive problems to be addressed tactfully in sensible, practical ways.
 I remain informed of research developments in the ever-changing field of addiction, chemical and process addictions, through updates from the National Institute on Drug Abuse (NIDA) and other resources.

-My practice is dominated by work with individuals dealing with anxiety and depressive mood symptoms.
-A focal point of clinical work is employing treatment methods that have been demonstrated most effective in remedying anxiety & mood problems.
-The treatment methods untilized produce change in enhancing mood and reducing anxiety/stress.
-These methods also function to help individuals and couples reduce symptoms before they emerge as problematic.
-Thereby, problem patterns related to symptoms may transform, reducing relapses.
+My practice helps individuals and couples reduce and eliminate anxiety and depressive mood symptoms.
+This focal point of clinical work involves employing treatment methods that have been demonstrated to be most effective in remedying anxiety & mood symptoms.
+The treatment methods I utilize are potent to target enhancing/regulating mood, yet also the sources of such.
+We work, concurrently, to reduce symptoms before they emerge as problematic.
+Problem patterns related to triggering symptoms may transform, reducing relapses.
 I work in conjunction with concurrent psychiatric treatments and provide referrals for psychiatric consultation when warranted.

 Personality and Chronic Interpersonal Problems